Skip to content

 # Activate conda environment

-source /work/gmgi/miniconda3/bin/activate fisheries_eDNA
+source /projects/gmgi/miniconda3/bin/activate fisheries_eDNA

 # Create output directory if it doesn't exist

-cd /work/gmgi/databases/ncbi/nt
+cd /projects/gmgi/databases/ncbi/nt

 # Update BLAST nt database